fanicia/security-notes/notes/web/sqli.md

 impacket-mssqlclient ${USER}:${PW}@${RHOST} -windows-auth
 ```

+Start by giving it simple queries that tell you something about what query the web application is attempting to make.
+Then, use [these payloads](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/SQL%20Injection/PostgreSQL%20Injection.md) for inspiration on enumeration.

 ## Error based

 When logging into an application, you might see errors from the underlying databases.